-This morning the intense Texas summer sun came through my bedroom window, and I so just wanted to bury my face back into my pillow.
-But I knew I had get up, the day and all its activities were waiting, and there was this resolve in me that ... it would be a good day.
-So with everyone in the … More Because Today, I Can
+This morning the intense Texas summer sun came through my bedroom window, and there was this resolve in me that ... it would be a good day.
+So with everyone in the family still asleep, I awoke first as I usually do, and whispered to our dog Summer, "C'mon girl, let's go outside so you can do … Continue reading Because Today, I Can

-It’s a good thing to remember that not all beautiful stories are pretty.
+Not all beautiful stories are pretty.
 Several winters ago, I noticed our toilet was leaking.
 We tried to fix it ourselves, but soon realized we needed some professional help.
 Hector came highly recommended.
 I called his number, and though his wife (also his receptionist) told us he was booked, he came that same day.
-I opened the … More Kindness Echoes
+I opened the door and found a man straight out … Continue reading Kindness Echoes

-It’s hard not to see her.
+Honestly, it's hard not to see her.
 We're stopped at a gas station on one of the crowded avenues in San Francisco.
 I watch her as she digs bare-handed through the garbage can.
 I see her dirt filled fingernails pull out empty plastic water bottles.
 She shakes out the water, dirt, or whatever else is in them, and stashes … Continue reading She Needs Five Cents

 When it's hard to believe in miracles...
 In the hope of change...
 In overcoming...
 In transformations and new beginnings...
 In healing...
 When our spirit is willing, but our flesh is frail...
 When joy is illusive; victory, distant...
 And wonder has lost its shimmer...
 I am stopped by this.
 A tree just outside my door.
 A … Continue reading What’s So Ordinary?